-The work of EIL Intercultural Learning is overseen by a Board of 10 volunteers who meet on a regular basis throughout the year.
+The work of EIL Intercultural Learning is overseen by a Board of 8 volunteers who meet on a regular basis throughout the year.
 All members of the Board have previously participated on EIL programmes and do not receive any payments or emoluments for their work.
 Board members are elected each year by the members of EIL.
 The members of the Board are:

 Niamh has been involved with EIL since 2009 when she received a Travel Award to Hong Kong.
 Subsequently, in 2013, she spent 6 weeks volunteering in India teaching English in a local primary school on an EIL programme.
 Niamh was first elected to EIL’s Board in 2017 and became Vice-Chairperson in 2018, as part of which role she has represented EIL at a number of EFIL and AFS meetings and conferences.
 Niamh holds a BCL and LLM from UCC and has practised as a solicitor in Cork since qualifying in 2012.
 She currently works as Legal Counsel for a large Irish company.
 Her other voluntary work includes over 10 years as a girl guide leader with the Catholic Guides of Ireland (CGI) and she has been a member of CGI’s Regional Executive Board for the past 6 years.

-After spending most of my working life in the semi-state and private sector in Dublin Port I have recently started a new career in the civil service.
-As an active volunteer in the Red Cross I am responsible for the planning and provision of First Aid and Ambulance cover at national, regional and local level.
+After spending most of my working life in the semi-state and private sector in Dublin Port I am now a civil servant.
+As an active volunteer in the Red Cross, I am responsible for the planning and provision of First Aid and Ambulance cover at national, regional, and local level.
 This involves regular coordination with other voluntary and statutory agencies to ensure preparedness for emergencies or severe weather conditions.
 Recent activities included supporting the Government’s response to the Covid 19 challenges and assisting displaced Ukrainians.